ptrpl4/bash-mac/apps-and-tools/kubernetes/k8s.md

   containers: # list of containers. coulde be more
   - image: quay.io/testing-farm/nginx:1.12
     name: nginx
-    ports: # only for info, k8s not using it in setup
+    ports: # mostly for documentation
     - containerPort: 80
 ... # ending of first document
 ```

 ### Service

 Could be internal or external.